csswizardry/CSS-Guidelines/CSS Guidelines.md

 Instead we should use `.dropdown-nav li:hover ul{ top:100%; }` which means no matter how tall the `.dropdown-nav` gets, the dropdown will always sit 100% from the top.

-Every time you hard code a number think twice; if you can avoid it by using keywords or ‘aliases’ (i.e. `top:100%` to mean ‘all the way from the top’) or--even better--no measurements at all then you probably should.
+Every time you hard code a number think twice; if you can avoid it by using keywords or ‘aliases’ (i.e. `top:100%` to mean ‘all the way from the top’) or&mdash;even better&mdash;no measurements at all then you probably should.

 Every hard-coded measurement you set is a commitment you might not necessarily want to keep.